 I was married when I made the flowchart, but I still had many close friends who weren’t married and were going through the ups and downs of navigating relationships.
 I always had feedback for them with what I thought they should or shouldn’t be doing.
 Separately, I had been wanting to try making a flowchart—to see how the process worked and if I could make a good one.
 When I had the idea to put the two together, I knew I was onto something that people would be interested in.

 What is your suggested ‘diversion tactic’ for stopping yourself texting/contacting someone you know you should not?

-Well, I was usually too weak, and would end up texting or contacting, but for me the best option was talking it out with a girlfriend.
+Well, I was usually too weak and would end up texting or contacting them, but for me, the best option was talking it out with a girlfriend.
 I found it helpful to explain the situation and then get their opinion on whether they thought I should reach out or not.
 I kind of see my flowchart as a girlfriend stand-in—something who can give you the feedback you need from a logical, outside perspective.